charlie0129/amachiromaker/README.md

 # amachiromaker-clone

-I created this website since the [original one](https://picrew.me/image_maker/168503) was not accessible (as of November 2021; was taken down by its author 甘城なつき).
+I created this website since the [original one](https://picrew.me/image_maker/168503) (I really like it) was not accessible (as of November 2021; was taken down by its author 甘城なつき).
 Original website: [amachiromaker｜Picrew](https://picrew.me/image_maker/168503).

 This website is not a one-to-one clone of the original one, rather it is rewritten from scratch using basic React (very lightweight, no UI library used).